wzhanglab/MaillardPy/README.md

 ## Acknowledgement
-The authors thank Indraprastha Institute of Information Technology (IIIT-Delhi) for providing computational facilities and support.
+The authors thank Center for Education Technology,NEAU(CET-NEAU) for providing computational facilities and support.

 ## Author Contributions
-G.B. and R.T. designed the study.
-R.T. curated the data.
-S.W., R.T. performed feature selection and importance ranking experiments, and trained the models.
-R.T. generated the bitter-sweet predictions for specialized chemicals sets.
+Y.Wang. and H.Y. designed the study.
+H.R. curated the data.
+H.Y., H.R. performed feature selection and importance ranking experiments, and trained the models.
+H.R. generated the Maillard predictions for specialized chemicals sets.
 All the authors analysed the results and wrote the manuscript.